Value-Based Care vs. Fee-for-Service: Financial Impact and Key Differences Explained

 3. Shared Savings and Risk Arrangements

 Shared savings arrangements establish spending benchmarks for patient populations.
+Shared savings programs are a key component of value-based care, streamlining the claims process and aligning the interests of patients, providers, and payers.
 When total care costs fall below the benchmark, providers share in the savings.
 More advanced versions also include downside risk—providers share in losses when spending exceeds targets.

 4. Bundled Payments